-- 1) Scenario objectives - 2) Required knowledge and skills level (pre-requisites) - 3) Start information (environmental, traffic factors, etc.) - 4) Training material necessary (paper charts etc.) - 5) Briefing consisting of two parts: - a) Scenario objectives (SMART), Specific, Measurable, Assignable, Realistic, Time-related. - b) Feedback criteria (how do we measure the participant obtained the correct level) - 6) Theoretical explanation (clearing up questions, reminders) - 7) Definition of the starting conditions (course, heading, speed, engines running etc.) - 8) Definition of roles and responsibilities in the bridge team - 9) Task preparation - 10) Actual run; all events must be connected to a scenario objective (all other are just diverting attention from the real goals of the course) - 11) Debriefing part; consisting of two parts; - a) Feedback participant and/or peers on performance - b) Feedback of instructor, focusing on the scenario objectives, hand in hand with the competence checklist.
+- Scenario objectives. - Required knowledge and skills level (pre-requisites). - Start information (such as environmental and traffic factors) - Training material necessary (such as paper charts) - Briefing consisting of two parts: - O Scenario objectives that are Specific, Measurable, Assignable, Realistic, Time-related (SMART) - Feedback criteria (how to confirm the participant obtained the correct level). - Theoretical explanation (clearing up questions, reminders). - Definition of the starting conditions (such as course, heading, speed, engines running). - Definition of roles and responsibilities in the bridge team. - Task preparation. - Actual run; all events must be connected to a scenario objective (all others just divert attention from the real goals of the course). - Debriefing; consisting of two parts; - Feedback of participant and/or peers on performance. - Feedback of instructor, focusing on the scenario objectives, hand-in-hand with the competence checklist.